Ebrix/scapy-red/doc/winreg.rst

 The ``activate_backup`` function activates the SeBackupPrivilege on the current session.
 This privilege is required to perform certain operations, such as saving the registry to a file or most operations which modify the registry.
 If you get an "Access Denied" error while performing such operations, try activating the backup privilege first.

+This activation empties the cache of the handles to avoid any conflict with the new privilege.

 You can disable it via ``disable_backup`` function.